Christianity in Kyrgyzstan: Catholic Church

 The Catholic Church has been mentioned in this region since the 14th century, mainly in the territory of today’s Kazakhstan.
 The Catholic missionaries came to Kyrgyzstan mainly from China, until the turn of the 19th and 20th centuries.
 From 1918 to 1930, the area of Kyrgyzstan came under the parish of Tashkent.
 In 1937, a persecution of Catholic Church began, and the churches were destroyed and all priests were deported or executed.
 In that time, because of mass deportations into Central Asia (that had no parallel even in the tsar era), an influx of Catholics arrived from the Volga area, Ukraine, Poland and Baltic Sea area.

 On 13 May 1991, the apostolic administration of Kazakhstan and Central Asia was created and included five post-Soviet Central Asian republics, from which four gained a status of mission sui iuris later – the church in Kyrgyzstan did so on 22 December 1997.
 Sui iuris means that it is an autonomous unit – an independent juristic person, based on its own discipline, heritage, or culture – but it is in full communion with the Pope in Rome.

-There were 268 Christians in Kyrgyzstan in 1999.
-Part of them were descendants of German, Polish, Latvian and Lithuanian deportees and parts were citizens of other states (diplomats, workers of international organisations).

 On 18 March 2006, the apostolic administration in Kyrgyzstan was founded (defined as a region under the administration of any clergyman authorised by the pope), now under the administration of bishop Nicolas Messmer, who was born (similarly as his predecessor in the administration of Kyrgyzstan Alexander Kan) in Kazakh's Karaghanda.
 The relationship to Kazakh's bishopric is very strong, and the Catholic literature and hymnals are printed in Kazakhstan.

-In the capital, Bishkek, there is a church (among the associated societies belong e.g. Belovodskoe, Chaldybar, Tuz, Nurmanbet, Ivanovka, Iskra, Niznevostochnoe, Kamyshanovka, Oktjabrskoe), and the worships in Talas take place in a bought house, there was also a newly founded parish on the south of Kyrgyzstan (Djalalabad and Osh) too, and another parish is in Karakol.
+In the capital, Bishkek, there is a church (among the associated societies belong e.g. Belovodskoe, Chaldybar, Tuz, Nurmanbet, Ivanovka, Iskra, Niznevostochnoe, Kamyshanovka, Oktjabrskoe), and the worships in Talas take place in a bought house, there was also a newly founded parish on the south of Kyrgyzstan (Jalal Abad and Osh) too, and another parish is in Karakol.

 In Bishkek, up to now, the Catholic Church has been associated with the German population and therefore the church used to be marked as "German" by the Kyrgyz (немецкая церковь) – contrary to the Orthodox church, which is considered "Russian" (русская церковь).
 Among the visitors of the church (except the foreigners) are Bishkek citizens of German origin (although they do not speak German), and there are also descendants of Poles.

 Gravestone from Kyrgyzstan (thirteenth/fourteenth century) with Syriac Christian inscriptions.